spoorthi-b/AdventCode2025/day-6/README.md

 set a pointer at the end of this list and update it when needed

 2. Process columns from right → left
+- Parse the current column and get the number by appending each row character
-- Check if the column makrs an end before we proceed.
+- Check if the column makrs an end
-    - All values should be a space
 - If column does not mark the end:
-    - parse the current column and get the number by appending each row character
     - update your current sub, based on the current operator
 - If column marks the end:
     - add the current sub to the total